Indian Canadians: Indians from the Caribbean

 Indo-Caribbean people are Caribbean people with roots in India.

 The Indo-Caribbean Canadian community has developed a unique cultural blend of both Indian and Caribbean culture due to a long period of isolation from India, amongst other reasons.
 Some Indo-Caribbean Canadians associate themselves with the Indo-Canadian community.
 However, most associate with the Indo-Caribbean community or the wider Caribbean community or with both.
 Most mainly live within the Greater Toronto Area or Southern Ontario.

 Indians from the UK and the US

-Some Indians have immigrated from the United Kingdom and the United States due to both economic and family reasons.
+Some Indians have emigrated from the United Kingdom and the United States due to both economic and family reasons.
 Indians move for economic prospects to Canada's economy and job market and have been performing well against many European and some American states.
 Lastly, individuals have decided to settle in Canada in order to reunite their families who may have settled in both the United States and the UK and not in Canada.